 Radiologists (to-be) who would like to become more confident on reading female pelvis MRI will find the fellowship useful.

-The Online Female Pelvis MRI fellowship that TMC academy offers includes an overview of the main indications to perform MRI of the female pelvis: Diagnosis of benign and malignant conditions, staging (local and systemic) of uterine and ovarian malignancies, follow up and detection of tumour recurrence.
+This fellowship, which is 2 of a series of 2 Female Pelvis fellowships* run by Prof. Sala and Dr. Freeman, includes an overview of the main indications to perform MRI of the female pelvis: Diagnosis of benign and malignant conditions, staging (local and systemic) of uterine and ovarian malignancies, follow up and detection of tumour recurrence.

 Each module starts with a lecture.
-After the lecture you will be challenged with practicing on real anonymised key cases from the TMC academy teaching file.
-After the individual case readings there will be an additional lecture followed by a ‘Questions and Answers’ session.
+After the lecture you will be challenged with practicing on real anonymised key cases.
+After and during the individual case readings there will be plenty of time for group discussion and Q&A with the mentors.

 - Discriminate common variants from pathology to avoid pitfalls